 Player 1 chooses a number from the game board that has two or more factors, then places a counter on it.
 Players then take turns moving the counter towards zero by the aliquot parts of the number chosen and then the number landed on with each move.

-Teacher Tip: It's not essential that students know the word "aliquot," though it's of course a really cool word!
-There are neat words for most everything in Math, like the line between the numerator and denominator (vinculum) or the proper name for the symbol for Division (obelus).
-While they aren't super important, these terms are still nice to know!
+It’s not essential that students know the word “aliquot,” although it is a really cool word!
+There are neat words for almost everything in Math, as the line between the numerator and denominator (vinculum) or the proper name for the symbol for Division (obelus).
+While they aren’t super important, these terms are still nice to know!